 - A7.10.
 Exhaust System.
 Pipes, catalytic converters and mufflers shall not be excessively rusted as to result in early failure and shall be free of obvious leaks.
 Hangers and clamps shall not be broken and be securely mounted.
 Exhaust (CO2) sensor will be in place and operating properly.
 Heat shields and shrouds used in conjunction with exhaust systems shall be properly installed. - A7.11.
 Emissions Test.
 Will conform to local standards, as prescribed. - A7.12.
 Vehicle Body.
 Will not have any damage that negatively effects the safety and drive ability of the vehicle. - A7.13.
 License Plates.
 Both must be secured and the rear must have a Japanese tamper-proof seal in place. - A7.14.
 Tires.
 Shall fall within the limits specified by the vehicle manufacturer.
 Tires shall have at least 2/32 of an inch tread depth across the tread pattern and shall be free of cuts, fabric breaks or other damage which could cause early failure.
 Tires of different construction design (belted bias, radial and bias) shall not be intermixed.
 Tires of different tread design (snow versus highway or other variations) or tread diameter (low profile versus standard tires) shall not be mixed on the same axle.
 Tires shall not extend past vehicle fender, when measured on a vertical line. - A7.15.
 Windshield and Window Glass.
 Shall not be covered with any material or device from the driver's compartment forward.
 Must be free of cracks and breaks that could interfere with operator's visibility. - A7.16.
 Decals.
-Will have Japanese inspection decal, road tax decal, and base registration decal affixed to front windshield and they will coincide with associated documents.
-No decal will be affixed to the windshield that could cause visibility problems to the vehicle operator. - A7.17.
+USFJ Form 15A (Road Tax sticker) must be correctly placed on the inside portion of the windshield behind the rear view mirror so that it is visible from outside the vehicle and does not obstruct the driver's field of vision. - A7.17.
 Seat Belts.
 Shall be securely mounted, retractors and centrifugal clutches shall operate freely.
 Webbing will not be cut, melted, or frayed.
 Buckles will open freely.
 Belt buckles shall latch and release properly without binding.
 Seat belts shall match the number of seats installed by manufacturer. - A7.18.
 Safety Items.
 All vehicles shall have an emergency road flare and shall have a roadside triangle for expressway driving applications.
-Note: Items listed above are a minimum requirement; the inspector could identify additional safety items.
+NOTE: Items listed above are a minimum requirement; the inspector could identify additional safety items.